 Walking on the beach is a great way to burn calories and fat in a beautiful, relaxing setting.
-You’ll burn more calories walking on sand than walking on the road or track.
+You’ll burn more calories exercising on sand than you will on the road or track.

 That’s because your feet sink into the sand, making your muscles work harder to lift out of it on each step.
 This extra effort translates into extra fat and calories burned.
 It’s also a great workout for your cardio vascular system.

 Sand is softer than hard surfaces like concrete and is therefore easier on your joints.
 However, there are some risks for injury, so it is important to know all of the facts before walking on the beach.